 James Brody’s oboe playing has been praised by the New York Times for its “wonderfully euphonious spirit.”
 While a member of the Camerata Woodwind Quintet, he performed concerts in Carnegie Recital Hall and in the Far East.
 Brody’s major teachers include John Mack, Jerry Sirucek, and William Baker.
 He also studied the Baroque oboe with Grant Moore and James Caldwell and chamber music with Marcel Moyse.

 Brody has studied the Alexander Technique with Marjorie Barstow and Barbara Conable (among others), was teacher certified at The Alexander Foundation, and has created the Wellness Program for Musicians at CU, a comprehensive approach to the well being of music students.
 He has taught the Technique throughout the U.S. and Europe and hosts an annual Summer Course on the Boulder campus.

-For the 2014-15 academic year, Brody is the Interim Associate Dean for Graduate Studies.
+For the Fall 2015 semester, Brody is the Interim Associate Dean for Undergraduate Studies.

 Brody is the co-author of the textbook Rock and Roll: an introduction published by Schirmer.
 His degrees are from Indiana University and The Ohio State University.